 Lake Chamo is located to the south of Lake Abaya, and the northern shores are also protected by the Nechisar National Park.
 There is no outflow to this lake, but it will overflow into the Sagan River.
 It has healthy populations of hippo and crocodile, and is a wonderful blue colour.

-Lake Awassa is the most studied of the Rift Valley Lakes in Ethiopia, and it is a freshwater lake which indicates that even though it does not have a visible outlet, the water must leave through a subterranean outlet.
+Lake Awassa is the most studied of the Rift Valley Lakes, and it is a freshwater lake which indicates that even though it does not have a visible outlet, the water must leave through a subterranean outlet.
 Set in a volcanic crater, it has an abundance of plankton and fish, and supports a large city of the same name that has grown up on its edges.
 With a mountainous backdrop and beautiful vegetation, this is a beautiful lake to spend a night by.
-There is also a dyke which was built to stop flooding, which is perfect for birdwatching – walking along it, fish eagle, black-winged lovebirds, yellow-fronted parrots and Ethiopian oriole are a few of the many species of birds that can be seen.
+There is also a dyke which was built to stop flooding, which is perfect for birdwatching – walking along it, fish eagle, black-winged lovebirds, yellow-fronted parrots and the country’s indigenous oriole are a few of the many species of birds that can be seen.